Karnataka conducting 297 tests per day per million population: Minister | Headlines

 Karnataka conducting 297 tests per day per million population: Minister

-Karnataka was conducting 297 tests per day per million people, which is more than double the World Health Organisations's recommendation, state Education Minister K Sudhakar said on Friday.
+Karnataka was conducting 297 tests per day per million people, which is more than double the World Health Organisations' recommendation, state Medical Education Minister K Sudhakar said on Friday.
 He also claimed that Karnataka was among the top 10 states and union territories in conducting tests.

 The state government said it has enhanced the capacity substantially to conduct 25,000 tests a day.
 On Thursday alone, 23,451 tests were conducted in the state of which 4,169 were found positive for the virus.